Table of contents

 What is the 20% consistency rule on LucidDirect?

-Can I buy a LucidMaxx account?
+Can I qualify for LucidMaxx (earned through performance) account?

 How long does it take to reach LucidLive on each account type?

-What happened to LucidBlack accounts?
+What happened to LucidBlack?

 Does LucidDirect have an evaluation?